 Now I’m sure you’ve heard of omega fatty acids and may be confused at this point.
 That’s because we are often told to increase our intake of omega-3 fatty acids (high levels in oily fish).

 This is because our body is designed to eat these fatty acids in a 1:1 ratio.

 Instead, with our reliance on processed vegetable fats, that ratio is more like 16:1 (omega-6:omega-3).

 This imbalance of fatty acids leads to inflammation in the body and increases our risk of obesity and inflammatory diseases.
-Which is why we are told to decrease our omega-3 fatty acid intake and increase our omega-6 intake.
+Which is why we are told to increase our omega-3 fatty acid intake and decrease our omega-6 intake.

 Margarine, being made from processed vegetable fats is one thing to consider cutting back on if you want to get your omega ratio back on track.
 However, the majority of processed food (including staples such as bread) is high in omega-6 fatty acids due to the vegetable oils used.